gayi3kumar/gayi3kumar/README.md

 • Automated scaling of the ELK Stack using Terraform, enabling dynamic resource allocation based on workload demand.

-2️⃣  Hybrid Cloud Backup Solution Using AWS and Azure
+💠Hybrid Cloud Backup Solution Using AWS and Azure
 Sep 2023 – Dec 2023
 • Architected a hybrid cloud backup solution leveraging AWS S3 and Azure Blob Storage for redundancy and disaster recovery.